QCaudron/fieldday/_sources/detail/in_detail.md

 ## How do I participate?

-The best way to let us know you're interested, in whatever kind of participation, is to fill our {{ our_short_survey }}.
-Then, we can be in touch with you to answer any questions you might have and to help you get involved.
+The best way to let us know you're interested, in whatever kind of participation, is to {{ registration_link }}.
+We'll be in touch to answer any questions and help you get involved.